 This semi-automated deep lane system utilizes an integrated cart to transport pallets loaded by the lift truck at the lane entry into the deep lane.
 Works well in applications with high-volume SKUs, helping to increase productivity by minimizing lift truck travel.

-These higher density racks store pallets in multiple depths and have either one entry/exit point (drive-in).
+These higher density warehouse racks store pallets in multiple depths and have either one entry/exit point (drive-in).
 Drive-in racks are suited for last-in, first-out operations.

 Utilizes columns and cantilever arms rather than rails, making it ideal for storing long material.
 Features open access to facilitate loading and unloading.

-These high-density storage systems integrate different types of rack storage solutions into multiple levels to store inventory for picking and fulfillment of orders with greater efficiency.
+These high-density storage systems integrate different types of warehouse rack storage solutions into multiple levels to store inventory for picking and fulfillment of orders with greater efficiency.